egor-tensin/sorting-algorithms/README.md

     [1, 2, 3, 4, 5]
     [1, 2, 3, 4, 5]

+You can use the generic script `test.py` to quickly generate an input list of some kind and display the result of executing an algorithm on this input.
+Consult the output of `test.py -h` to learn how to use the script.

 ## Plots

 The goals of this "project" include a) familiarizing myself with a few sorting